How to Prepare for Running in the Heat

 So How can you Prepare for Running in the Heat and Humdity this Year?

-This is probably the most essential advice!
+This is probably an essential piece of advice!

-It doesn’t mean drink a liter of water directly before your run.
+Prepare for running in the heat doesn’t mean drink a liter of water directly before your run.
 It means staying hydrating throughout the day.

 Every runner has their own personal preference of what works for the stomach and system.
 I am fortunate that most any electrolyte drink works well for me.
 I need to remember to drink it.